 Experimental Mule Deer Antler Restriction

-TPWD will use voluntary harvest check stations to collect age and antler measurements.
-To gather the most harvest data possible, TPWD is offering incentives to hunters who check their harvest.
-Hunters who bring their mule deer buck to a check station will be entered in drawings for items such as lifetime hunting licenses, rifles and gift cards.
-Harvest data is essential ] to effectively evaluate the success of the experimental antler restriction.
-For more information on reporting Mule Deer harvests and hunter incentives, see the Mule Deer Harvest Check Stations for more information..
+To gather the most harvest data possible for the Terrell County experiment, TPWD is offering incentives to hunters who check their harvest.
+Hunters who bring their mule deer buck to the check station in Dryden will be entered in drawings for items such as gift cards and other great prizes.
+Harvest data is essential to effectively evaluate the success of the experimental antler restriction.
+For more information on reporting Mule Deer harvest and hunter incentives, see the Mule Deer Harvest Check Stations for more information..

 Special Antler Restriction

 Data collected from mule deer and white-tailed deer indicate that the average antler spread increases as bucks mature.
 In addition, the current white-tailed deer antler restriction that exists within 117 counties has proven to be highly successful in creating a more balanced age structure and shifting harvest to older aged bucks.
-Unlike the white-tailed deer antler restriction, which has an inside spread measurement criterion, the experimental mule deer antler restriction will use an outside spread measurement.
-The logic behind using the outside spread is that this average measurement in mature bucks is very close to the distance between ear tips when a buck is standing in the alert position (average inside spread is several inches less than the distance between ear tips) and is the easiest guide to allow accurate field judging by hunters.
+Unlike the white-tailed deer antler restriction, which has an inside spread measurement criterion, the experimental mule deer antler restriction will use an outside spread measurement based on many years of TPWD mule deer harvest data.
+The logic behind using the outside spread criteria (20”) is that this measurement in mature bucks is very close to the distance between ear tips when a buck is standing in the alert position and is the easiest guide to allow accurate field judging by hunters.
+In contrast, the average inside spread is several inches less than the distance between ear tips, which would make it more difficult to judge in the field.
 More importantly, data collected by TPWD shows that using the main beam outside spread should achieve the goal of protecting younger mule deer bucks.

-To protect young bucks, TPWD has set the minimum legal outside spread of the main beams at 20 inches based upon many years of harvest data.
+To protect young bucks, TPWD has set the minimum legal outside spread of the main beams at 20 inches based upon many years of harvest data as well as data collected during the experiment in the Panhandle.
 In other words, any buck having main beams with an outside spread smaller than 20 inches is NOT legal to harvest.
 Additionally, any buck with at least one unbranched antler (e.g., spike) is NOT legal to harvest, unless the outside spread of the main beams is 20 inches or more in width.
-This information on ear-tip to ear-tip measurement can be a useful guide to mule deer hunters attempting to field-judge mule deer bucks with at least a 20-inch main beam outside spread.
+The ear-tip to ear-tip measurement can be a useful guide to mule deer hunters attempting to field-judge mule deer bucks with at least a 20-inch main beam outside spread.
+Based upon these data TPWD will be testing the antler restriction in Terrell County.